JonasKllr/Masterthesis_Explainability-in-Deep-Reinforcement-Learning/tud_rl/explainability/README.md

 <br>
 <!-- true computational costs -->
 The application of the explainability add computational costs to the agent's training process.
-SHAP introduces by far the highest computational costs, followed by PDP.
+In general, SHAP introduces by far the highest computational costs, followed by PDP.
 Compared to the other methods, ALE introduces the lowest computational costs.

 <!-- computational costs here -->